andrewaguiar/clinvoice/README.md

 ## Usage

-1 - First lets create a new client template:
+1 - Create a new client template:

     $ clinvoice init doge-client

-This will create a `doge-client-1.yml` data file, lets edit it and generate our pdf invoice.
+This will create a `doge-client-1.yml` data file.

 2 - Edit the data file: